-Vague: The Institute for Patient Safety is a team effort.
+- Vague: SaferCare Texas is a team effort.

-Stronger: UNT Health Science Center’s “Asthma 411” program gives school nurses the equipment, training and medical clearance to treat students’ asthma attacks in the schools, keeping children from missing class, parents from missing work and reducing costly trips to emergency
+- Stronger: The Health Science Center’s “Asthma 411” program gives school nurses the equipment, training and medical clearance to treat students’ asthma attacks in the schools, keeping children from missing class, parents from missing work and reducing costly trips to emergency

 Always consider your audience.
 For scientific or medical crowds, technical language may be appropriate.
 But other audiences may be confused by language you would otherwise commonly use.
 For these groups, keep it conversational.
 Communicate as if you were speaking to a family, friend or neighbor.